Celebrate Human Achievement Day!

 On a somber but consciousness-raising note, remember loved ones who died in the past who would certainly be alive today because of advances in medical technology.
 This will raise your consciousness about how fortunate we are today and light a fire under you to promote the attitudes and policies that can alleviate suffering and save lives.

-Sharing with others reinforces your commitment to achievement, so have a sharing session, perhaps over a meal or at a restaurant, as a celebration!
+Sharing with others reenforces your commitment to achievement, so have a sharing session, perhaps over a meal or at a restaurant, as a celebration!

-Kids might well take part in your family celebration.
+Kids should be central in your family celebration.
 But kids are still growing, they have their lives ahead of them, and they need to appreciate the moral virtues it will take to reach their goals in life; indeed, they will probably still be formulating those goals.

 Many parents already do this, but use Human Achievement Day to recommit to making raising children as achievers an ongoing project in their young lives, beyond just the one day.